 In terms of other features, the Symfonisk Book Shelf Wi-Fi Speaker will work with the Ikea Tradfri smart home system eventually too, allowing you to create Scenes - i.e. controlling automated programmes, triggered at specific times of day, such as fading in the lights slowly and bringing the blinds up.
-However, the Sonos element of the scene creation was not available during our review time, though it is expected soon and we will update this review when it arrives.

 Sound and performance

 - Class D digital amplifier

 The Sonos Ikea Symfonisk Book Shelf Wi-Fi Speaker might be small in comparison to other Sonos speakers, but that's not to say it doesn't deliver in performance.